 The Research Development team works with Cornell's research faculty and staff to submit highly competitive proposals.
 Our goal is to improve funding successes for large, extramural, multi-investigator grants and contracts, including multidisciplinary center and facility proposals, training grants, early career awards, and other major awards.
-Note: even if your project does not fit the criteria, a consultation with research development staff at OSP or CALS OSR can be beneficial to you.
+Note: even if your project does not fit the criteria, a consultation with research development staff at the Office of Sponsored Programs and Research Development or CALS Office of Sponsored Research can be beneficial to you.

 - CALS and CVM have offices to assist with submission.
 If you're in one of these colleges, contact the appropriate office.

 - For other units and departments, the Office of Sponsored Programs submits sponsored research proposals on behalf of Cornell.
 Grant and Contract Officers (GCOs) offer assistance, including clarifying sponsors' submission procedures and interpreting university policy.

 - For collaborations with Weill Cornell Medicine, a unified process includes a special form to use with submission and considerations for preparing the budget correctly.
 See the Academic Integration site for details.

 Tip: Your science/technical content does not have to be complete when you submit your proposal to OSP.
 You can keep working while OSP reviews the rest of the proposal.

 Rigor and reproducibility.
 Review Cornell's resources to help you address the topic of rigor and reproducibility (R&R) in research as you prepare your proposal.

 Proposal submission systems.
 Use the following systems for the development and submission of a sponsored project proposal.
 You may choose the system, but in some cases an particular option is mandated by the sponsor.
 Your GCO can help choose the system, if you're unsure.